atingupta2005/Azure-Devops-AZ-400/Module-08-Working-with-Git-for-Enterprise-DevOps/README.md

 - Refresh Azure work items
 	- Note the status of work item is changed to closed.

+### Other Integration Features
+- Fixes AB#123
+	- Links and transitions the work item to the "done" state.
+- Adds a new feature, fixes AB#123
+	- Links and transitions the work item to the "done" state.
+- Fixes AB#123, AB#124, and AB#126
+	- Links to Azure Boards work items 123, 124, and 126.
+Transitions only the first item, 123 to the "done" state.
+- Fixes AB#123, Fixes AB#124, Fixes AB#125
+	- Links to Azure Boards work items 123, 124, and 126.
+Transitions all items to the "done" state.
+- Fixing multiple bugs: issue #123 and user story AB#234
+	- Links to GitHub issue 123 and Azure Boards work item 234.
+No transitions.

 ## Lab - Fork a repo
 - How to fork a GitHub repo